Carolco Pictures

-Carolco Pictures, Inc. was an American independent film studio that was founded by Mario Kassar and Andrew G. Vajna in 1976.
-Kassar and Vajna ran Carolco together until 1989, when Vajna left to form Cinergi Pictures.
-Carolco hit its peak in the 1980s and early 1990s, with blockbuster successes including the first three films of the Rambo franchise, Field of Dreams, Total Recall, Terminator 2: Judgment Day, Basic Instinct, Universal Soldier, Cliffhanger and Stargate.
-Nevertheless, Carolco was losing money overall, requiring a corporate restructuring in 1992.
-The film Cutthroat Island was produced as a resurgence for Carolco, but it instead lost them $147 million, and Carolco eventually went bankrupt in 1995.
+Carolco Pictures, Inc. was an American independent film studio that operated from 1976 to 1995.
+Founded by Mario Kassar and Andrew G. Vajna, Carolco found success in the 1980s and early 1990s with blockbusters such as the first three films of the Rambo franchise, Field of Dreams, Total Recall, Terminator 2: Judgment Day, Basic Instinct, Universal Soldier, Cliffhanger, and Stargate.

+In 1989, Vajna left to form Cinergi Pictures.
+In 1992, Carolco underwent corporate restructuring in a bid to reverse several years of losses.
+An attempt to return to profitability failed when the 1995 film Cutthroat Island lost $147 million, and Carolco filed for bankruptcy later that year.